Flag Gadgets based on Classical Codes

-This is consistent with the fact that we can not distinguish these two errors by any flag construction and does not impact fault-tolerance since misidentifying an error directly before a data CNOT as an error directly after a data CNOT (or vice versa) leads to at most one error on the data (which is allowable, since the original number of errors is at least one). \begin{lemma} Let $e_1, e_2$ be two errors that produce the same flag pattern.
-Denoting the collection of all syndrome errors by $e := e_{1, s} \oplus e_{2, s}$, we have $\abs{De_{2i}\oplus De_{2i + 1}}\leq 1$ for $e_j$ the $j-$th nonzero component of $e$. \end{lemma} \begin{proof} Note that $\abs{e_{1, s}} + \abs{e_{1, f}} \leq t$ and similarly for $e_2$.
-Write the columns corresponding to each syndrome error as $F_{1, i}^c,\, 0 \leq i \leq \abs{e_{1, s}}$ and $F_{2, i}^c, \, 0 \leq i \leq \abs{e_{2, s}}$, and the flag errors as the vectors $e_{1, f}, e_{2, f}$.
-Consider the set of all $H_k$ such that \begin{enumerate} \item $F_{1, i}$ has at least one subcolumn corresponding to a column of $H_k$, or has a subcolumn equal to the zero vector. \item $F_{2, i}$ has at least one subcolumn corresponding to a column of $H_k$, or has a subcolumn equal to the zero vector. \item $H_k$ is affected by zero flag errors (that is, the $k-$th subvector of $e_{1, f}$, denoted $e_{1, f}^k$ is the zero vector, as is $e_{2, f}^k$). \end{enumerate} We first show that there exists at least one such $H_k$.
-Start with the set $N = \{H_{k}\}_{k \leq 2t + 1}$.
-For each column $F_{1, i}$, at most one subcolumn of $F_{1, i}$ is both \emph{not} a column of $H$ and \emph{not} the zero vector.
-Assume that if this occurs, it occurs in submatrix $j$.
-So we remove $j$ from the set of consideration $N$.
+This is consistent with the fact that we can not distinguish these two errors by any flag construction and does not impact fault tolerance since misidentifying an error directly before a data CNOT as an error directly after a data CNOT (or vice versa) leads to at most one error on the data (which is allowable since the original number of errors is at least one).

+\begin{lemma} Let $e_1, e_2$ be two errors that produce the same flag pattern $P$.
+Denoting the vector of all syndrome errors by $e := e_{1, s} \oplus e_{2, s}$, we have $\abs{De_{2i}\oplus De_{2i + 1}}\leq 1$ for $e_j$ the $j-$th nonzero component of $e$. \end{lemma} \begin{proof} We will show that syndrome errors occur in pairs, with at most one data CNOT between members of the pair.